-John Conyers, longest serving black congressman, dies at 90 - The Philadelphia Sunday Sun
+John Conyers, longest serving Black congressman, dies at 90 - The Philadelphia Sunday Sun

 Three years earlier, the House ethics committee closed a three-year investigation of allegations that Conyers’ staff worked on political campaigns and was ordered to baby-sit for his two children and run his personal errands.
 He admitted to a “lack of clarity” with staffers and promised changes.

 But he couldn’t survive the last scandal.
 An ethics committee launched a review after a former longtime staffer said Conyers’ office paid her more than $27,000 under a confidentiality agreement to settle a complaint in 2015.
-She alleged she was fired because she rejected his sexual advances, and other said they’d witnesses inappropriate behavior.
+She alleged she was fired because she rejected his sexual advances, and others said they’d witnessed inappropriate behavior.

 Conyers initially said he looked forward to vindicating himself and his family, but he announced his immediate retirement in December 2017 after fellow Democrats called for his resignation.
 The chorus included Minority Leader Nancy Pelosi, the House’s top Democrat.